 As of 2021, the Cluny Museum is closed for repairs and expansion.
-It is scheduled to re-open in 2022.
+It is scheduled to re-open on May 12, 2022.

 Excavations and building projects in the nineteenth century turned up numerous medieval statues, often without heads, since in some phases of French history it was the custom to behead the statues of people they no longer liked, such as kings or bishops.